neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 Discuss that this code `conditionally` executes the code block defined within the curly brackets.

-Show students the the code throws an error.
+Show students that the code throws an error.

 Ask students what the type of `kidDidHelpCleaningTheKitchen` might be in this case.